C.O.P. The Recruit

 C.O.P.
-The Recruit is a video game published by Ubisoft for the Nintendo DS.
+The Recruit is a 2009 action-adventure video game developed by VD-dev and published by Ubisoft for the Nintendo DS.
 The game was announced at E3 2009 at the Nintendo conference.

-The game was originally registered under numerous names, one of which being Driver: The Recruit.
+The game was originally developed as an entry in the Driver series, called Driver: The Recruit, but was retooled into a standalone IP.

 Plot

 The game follows Dan Miles, a former street racer who becomes a new recruit in the Criminal Overturn Program (C.O.P.).
 Under the terms of the C.O.P., Dan becomes a detective working to protect the citizens of New York City against large-scale threats.
 Working with his mentor, Detective Brad Winter, Dan is investigating a series of terrorist attacks in the city when Brad is falsely arrested, putting the investigation on hold.
 While trying to uncover the truth behind Brad's arrest, Dan goes undercover and returns to his life on the streets.
 Little by little he gets wrapped up in a deadly, widespread conspiracy and must work to prevent a potentially catastrophic attack on the city.